 Our online course material has been developed to guide you through your course material and provide you with interactive and innovative ways of learning.
 Some examples of online learning material can be found here: Methods of Euthanasia, Confidentiality and Data Protection.

-You can start this programme at any time of the year, allowing you to begin studying at a time that is convenient to you when you are ready.
+You can start our veterinary care programmes at any time of the year, allowing you to begin studying at a time that is convenient to you when you are ready.
 Being online, you can work through the content at home, at work or even on the go!

 “I found the distance learning aspects very good, there was always help on hand when I needed it and my personal mentor was extremely helpful when advice was paramount.
 Self-discipline is necessary for distance learning as there’s no obligation to physically attend any classes.
 Overall I found the course very interesting, educational and I learnt a lot.
 I hope to do the level 3 Veterinary Nursing course in the near future”.
 (Read the case study)